-By setting the intention to be mindful, you are focusing your mind on one goal: To live in the moment.
+By setting the intention to be mindful, you are focusing your mind on one goal: To be in the moment with mindfulness.
 This channels your energy into one purpose so that everything you are doing right now is designed to achieve the goal of living in the moment.

 Choose one thing to focus on.
 It could be anything you like, but it is better that it be something still and relaxing.
-Some people like to meditate on crystals or candles or on a sound, like a Tibetan Singing Bowl.
+Some options I personally enjoy are crystals, candles and statues.

 Place the object three feet away and directly in front of your eyes.
 Sit with good posture and look straight ahead.
 If you placed your object correctly, you will be looking right at it.

 Your choice of object may change the way you feel during the meditation.
 If, for instance, you focus on something neutral (like a pebble or a spot on the wall) your mind will become clear and very calm and unemotional.
 If you choose to focus on something positive, like a pleasant sound, you will still clear your mind, but you will also become happy.
 So choose an object and begin to meditate on it.

 3: [10 minutes] Aim to make your mind one with the object and silence your thoughts and feelings.
 Keep looking straight ahead and do not move your eyes.